Tuesday, March 22, 2011

-I started menu planning after I found out about my son's gluten and dairy intolerance.
+I started menu planning after I found out about my son's gluten and dairy intolerances.
 Suddenly, many of the meals I had previously cooked as simple, go to dishes were off limits.
 I also had to start bringing my son's lunches to the daycare because despite their best intentions, he was being cross-contaminated there more than once a week.
 I found myself making the same few dishes over and over again.
 It didn't take long for me to get tired of eating the same meals all the time.

-When we finally figured out what was making my son so sick all the time I was incredibly relieved.
+When we finally figured out that it was gluten that was making my son so sick all the time I was incredibly relieved.
 Knowing that I could make him healthy again by simply avoiding certain foods was a blessing.
 I knew that it would mean a lifetime of avoiding some of the foods that most people don't think twice about, and that social situations would be tricky.
 I swore that I would create an environment and a lifestyle for him that simply made avoiding gluten and dairy a virtual non-issue whenever possible, and that we would deal with tricky situations as they came up.

 So, I started brainstorming meals for the week.
 Initially I was working my dinner menu around the daycare lunch menu so that I could send him to daycare with the same things the other kids were eating.
 I no longer follow that as carefully now because I've pretty much memorized the daycare menu and I batch cooked and froze a few things to make my life easier when it comes to his lunches.
 I don't always send him what the other kids are eating, but it's usually something pretty similar.